-Brain scientists present groundbreaking work at conferenceFebruary 18th, 2013 in Alzheimer's disease & dementia /
+Brain scientists present groundbreaking work at conferenceFebruary 18, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—Nearly 200 researchers recently met in Dallas to share important new findings and map strategies for identifying age-related dementias as early as possible.

 The two-day Dallas Aging and Cognition Conference was sponsored by the Center for Vital Longevity (CVL) and featured presentations by leading international investigators that focused on how the brain is affected by aging and age-related diseases such as Alzheimer's.
 Between sessions at the Four Seasons Resort & Club in Las Colinas, renowned researchers mingled with graduate students from a variety of institutions, who detailed their own findings in posters.

 During his presentation, Dr. William Thies, chief medical scientific officer of the Alzheimer's Association, expressed optimism about the pace of investigation and discovery.
 He pointed to the major shift in the last decade toward development of disease-modifying treatments, instead of medicines aimed only at addressing symptoms of Alzheimer's disease.

 Thies also lobbied for increased funding from government and private sources, along the lines of cancer and heart disease research support.

 "Those big investments in other diseases are great," he said.
 "But we now have a public health problem, and we need to get Alzheimer's research to that level."

 Dr. Adam Brickman of Columbia University discussed his research of white matter and its connection to Alzheimer's disease.
 He said the conference provided a great opportunity to discuss new approaches to major issues with other presenters and young researchers.

 "I think the intimacy of conferences like this make them very productive," he said.
 "Focusing on this specific topic of aging allowed greater exchange of ideas."